Since all websites seem to have a FAQ page, here’s one for this site. Hope this is of some use, but please excuse the flippancy.

-I know it’s tempting to ask me this, but please try to refrain from doing this.
+Long answer: I know it’s tempting to ask me this, but please try to refrain from doing this.
 It often takes me a day or two to decide what I thought of a play.
 If I feel I’m being pressured to make a decision on the spot, I’m more likely to come up with the verdict you didn’t want.

 You didn’t seem to like my play that much.
 Is it okay if I ask you to expand on what you didn’t like?

-An unequivocal yes.
-It takes far more work to put on a play than it is to write a review of it.
+Long answer: It takes far more work to put on a play than it is to write a review of it.
 If I didn’t like it, the least I can do is help you put things right if you want my help.
 (Similarly, you’re welcome to contact me if I have any criticisms in an otherwise positive review, and if you know I saw your play and I didn’t review it, you’re welcome to ask why.)

 Please be aware, however, that I cannot single-handedly fix your play for you.
 It’s not because I don’t want to, but because it’s not possible.
 I am only one person with one person’s opinion, and the best I can do is suggest what I would like – but I have no way of knowing if what pleases me would please other reviewers too.
 More importantly, whatever you decide to do must be a solution you are happy with – it would be foolish for me to micromanage you into doing something you don’t think works.

 In summary, I’m happy to give my advice, but, as with all reviewers, it is your call to decide whether to listen to me or ignore me.
 And I won’t be offended if you do the second – I do that all the time.

 Will you write a review for my publication?